jeffrin/jeffrin.com/content/posts/jeffrin-com-stack.md

 And here we are. jeffrin.com is now public to the internet.
 I'm proud enough of the build that I felt compelled to write this post, which is the longest piece I've written for personal reasons in an indeterminable amount of time.

-I've circled a few topics in my head that I'll address in future posts: my productivity stack, the mobile device landscape, remote working.
+I've circled a few topics in my head to address in future posts: my productivity stack, the mobile device landscape, remote working.
 I'll fight with all that I have and my Bullet Journal to avoid going years without posting.

 If you've read to this point, I'm grateful and hope you'll return.